Skip to content

 Conclusion

-Self-hosting your own AI with Ollama and Open WebUI is no longer a weekend hack project.
-It is a legitimate, stable option for developers and small teams who want privacy, cost control, and the educational value of understanding how LLM inference works.
+Self-hosting your own AI with Ollama and Open WebUI is a legitimate option for developers and small teams who want privacy, cost control, and the educational value of understanding how LLM inference works.